CS 128 Live

 Post Lecture Homework Assignments

-Office hours were held right after each lecture to encourage students to work together on applying what they had just learned.
+Office hours were held right after each lecture to encourage students to work together on applying what they had just learned on small homework assignments.

 Engaging, multi-week projects

-Students completed three projects: Evil Word Guess (from Nifty), Seam Carver (from Nifty), and Musical Trees (original).
+Students completed three projects: Evil Word Guess (inspired from Nifty Assignments), Seam Carver (inspired from Nifty Assignments), and Musical Trees (original).
 Each project included check points to help students better manage their time.

 Seam Carver